 - You can save an unsubmitted FAFSA application online and return to it later.

 - Your saved application will be automatically deleted after 45 days or after the federal application/correction deadline date has passed.

 - You will receive confirmation of your completed FAFSA

 After you click on the final Submit Button in the online FAFSA, you will receive a confirmation notification from the Department of Education.
-If you fill out a paper FAFSA, you may request a confirmation by sending in the confirmation postcard that comes with the application.

 Processing of Your FAFSA - Receiving a Student Aid Report